GMornat/NexusTools/README.md

 What is this project ?

-cminstaller is a open-source project for installing CM on your Android system .
-It'is a batch powered software
+cminstaller is a open-source project for installing CM on your Android device.
+It's a simple batch/shell script.

 What are the requirements of this project ?

 -A Nexus device

--A Windows PC computer [ Linux/Mac in work :) ]
+-A PC with either Linux (tested with Ubuntu 12.04 LTS) or Windows OS (Linux version under development)

 -Android tools for Nexus witch could be installed with the Android SDK or here : http://bit.ly/toolsandroid They are non-open-source and distributed by Google Inc